betacraft/hatchttp/README.md

 2. Supports Post, JSONPost, Put, Delete, Get (Patch and other methods are in next release)
 3. Returns the data on the same thread where execute() method is called (Using Android handlers)

+## What is different ?

+Most of the available libraries go with a basic Http library approach where you get helper methods to make different HTTP calls.
+So we end up writing some wrappers over these libraries so as to avoid redundant code.
+But HatcHttp approach is more like an generic abstract class which can return anything and entire logic is at one place.
+For example if you want to implement an API call that returns user information then

+1. Create a class that extends HatcHttpTask<User> name GetUserInfoTask
+2. Implement task() method using HatcHttpCaller
+3. And parse the response returned using your favorite JSON parser

+And you are ready to use this method everywhere.
+No extra architecture, wrappers are required.

 ## How to use ?